How To Master The Art of Fragrance Layering

 Why Fragrance Layering Feels Like a Personality Test

-Your fragrance layers are a personality test you didn’t even know you were taking.
+Your layers are a personality test you didn’t even know you were taking.

 Where It All Begins

-Personally?
-I’m a gourmand girly, meaning I crave something rich, decadent, and almost edible.
-Give me vanilla every time.
-A good vanilla to me is like the colour gold - it’s opulent, and not only does it go with everything, it elevates everything.
+A good gourmand to me is like the colour gold - it’s opulent, and not only does it go with everything, it elevates everything.
 You could wear gold strappy heels with a simple black dress or a satin zebra mini.

 How to Build Your Signature Layer